rubinius/rubinius-website-archive/_posts/2014-11-11-rubinius-3-0-part-2-the-process.markdown

 The first time you start Rubinius after a fresh installation, if the setting does not already exist, you'll get a message like the following:

     Rubinius is able to automatically install new versions.
-Installing a new version will not overwrite you existing version.
+Installing a new version will not overwrite your existing version.

     Enable this feature? ([Y]es, [n]o, [a]uto, ne[v]er, [h]elp):